hongrachel/representation-disparities/README.md

-# Evaluation of targeted dataset collection on racial bias in face recognition
+# Evaluation of targeted dataset collection on racial equity in face recognition

 ## Final Manuscript